 Whether you are getting the pork belly from your own pig, or you are buying it from your local store, you are good to go with this method.

 Once you have the pork belly, you’ll have to rinse it and pat it dry.
 Then you can move on to the next step.

 Now, this step is all about how creative you want to be.
 You can create your own recipe for your bacon if you like.

-But for me, I’m a fan of Tim Farmer’s Country Kitchen.
+However, for me, I’m a fan of Tim Farmer’s Country Kitchen.
 I actually followed their method for making bacon so I stuck to their recipe as well because we really enjoyed it.

 So their recipe is: